tyayers/crowd-monitor/README.md

 Note: The backend service in the Knative directory can be deployed to any container host, the instructions below are for deploying to [Google Cloud Run](https://cloud.google.com/run/).

-1. Build and push the container in the Knative directory to [Google Container Registry](https://cloud.google.com/container-registry/docs/pushing-and-pulling#pushing_an_image_to_a_registry)
+1. Build and push the container in the Knative directory to [Google Container Registry](https://cloud.google.com/container-registry/docs/pushing-and-pulling#pushing_an_image_to_a_registry).
+If you want to use a custom AutoML Vision dataset for image recognition, then you must also configure a privatekey under privatekey.json in the knative directory.
 2. Deploy the pushed container to [Cloud Run](https://cloud.google.com/run/docs/deploying#service)
 3. Configure the environment variables VISIONKEY with your Google Cloud Vision API key, FBKEY with your Firebase database access key, FBPROJECT with your Firebase project name, and the key FBDOMAIN with the root domain of your Firebase project.
 The keys are used to access the Firestore database, so fore more information on which keys are needed see docs here: [Firestore Getting Started](https://firebase.google.com/docs/firestore/quickstart#initialize)
 4. Configure the Cloud Run service URL as the target endpoint in your Apigee API Proxy.